 When people become so attached to a persona when it is threaten it can cause great anxiety.
 Indeed, Churchill suffered many bouts of depression – what he called his ‘black dog days’ – until his death.

-When personas can be healthy way to explore who we are and change behaviours
+When playing personas can be a healthy way to explore who we are and change behaviours